In this guide, I want to show you 18 easy ways to smash your English speaking!

 It works like this:

-Step 1 — Listen to the audio.
-If you have no idea what is being said then you need to choose something easier.
+Listen to the audio.
+If you have no idea what is being said, then you need to choose something easier.

-Step 2 — Listen to the audio a few more times.
+Listen to the audio a few more times.
 You should have a general grasp of what the people are saying.
-But maybe a few words that you cannot pick up.
+But maybe a few words you cannot pick up.

-Step 3 — Listen to the audio again but this time read the transcript to find all the difficult words.
-Look these words up in a dictionary and make note of them.
+Listen to the audio again, but this time read the transcript to find all the tough words.
+Look these words up in a dictionary and make a note of them.

-Step 4 — Listen to the text and repeat everything that the speakers say in the audio.
+Listen to the text and repeat everything that the speakers say on the audio.
 There should only be a short delay between the speaker’s voice and your voice.

 I warn you.
 This is not easy.
 It is hard.